LucaLauro/Data_Provenance1/README.md

 ## Execute only the visualization app

-From terminal, in the folder of the app launch `python3 myapp.py db_name`
+From terminal, in the folder of *prov_acquisition/real_world_pipeline* launch `python3 run_app.py `

 In the browser the app can be accessed on the address `localhost:5000`

-In the 3 text input (Value, Index, Feature) write the relative information of the entity (an element of a df)
+The tab Dataframe Meta describe all the operation and the elements at a dataset level

+The tab Feature Meta describe all the operation and the elements at a feature level

+Is possible to compare Dataframe meta and Feature Meta using the button Compare Dataset or Compare feature.

-From the GUI is possible to execute 2 queries:
+From the Feature Meta is also possible to show the history of a single value of the feature
-* Item history
-* Record history

-Item History displays all the values(and other details) that had the searched entity after each preprocessing operation

-Record history displays all the histories of each element in the same row of the searched entity